Adi3030/Aditya-s-Alarm/README.md

 Team
 Meet the team behind Adity's Alarm:

-- Adity: Founder and Developer
+- Aditya: Founder and Developer

 Contact Us
 We'd love to hear from you!
 If you have any questions, feedback, or suggestions, please don't hesitate to reach out to us at:

-- Email: [your email]
+- Email: adisharma3030@gmail.com
-- Twitter: [your Twitter handle]
-- Facebook: [your Facebook page]

 Version History
 - Version 1.0: Initial release with core features and functionality.